 What about the adhesives?

-The OSB and plywood products that are used in I-joist webs are manufactured to meet stringent product standards, including Voluntary Product Standard, PS 1-09, Structural Plywood, and Voluntary Product Standard, PS 2-10, Performance Standard for Wood-Based Structural-Use Panels.
+The OSB and plywood products that are used in I-joist webs are manufactured to meet stringent product standards, including Voluntary Product Standard PS 1, Structural Plywood, and Voluntary Product Standard PS 2, Performance Standard for Wood Structural Panels.
 Because these wood structural panels are designed for construction applications governed by building codes, they are manufactured only with moisture-resistant adhesives that meet Exterior or Exposure 1 bond classifications.
 The adhesives used in these panels create chemically stable bonds during hot pressing that results in moisture resistance.
 The same bond stability restricts emissions of formaldehyde.
 Similarly, the adhesives used in the finger-jointed lumber and LVL flanges, and for the web-flange connections are required to meet stringent strength and bond durability requirements.
 As a result, wood structural panels and prefabricated wood I-joists have such low formaldehyde emission levels that they were exempted from the CARB and EPA regulations.

 Prefabricated Wood I-Joists and Fire Protective Coatings